SchlossVRL/coloremoblues/README.md

 `BCPcolorEmo_Regression.sps`: SPSS syntax used for forward-stepping multiple linear regression

+We controlled for lightness and chroma **colorimetrically** using colors a set of colors that were based on the BCP-37 colors, but held lightness and chroma constant within each color set.
+To do so, it was necessary to use colors that were far less saturated than in the BCP-37.

+`DefineColors.m`: MATLAB code that defines the colors for Experiment 1 and Experiment 2,  based on the BCP-37 colors.

+`colorconvert.m`: MATLAB code written by Laurent Lessard for translating between color spaces (https://github.com/LaurentLessard/colorconvert)

 ### References
 Palmer, S. E., Schloss, K. B., Xu, Z., & Prado-León, L. R. (2013).
 Music–color associations are mediated by emotion. _Proceedings of the National Academy of Sciences_, _110_, 8836-8841. (https://www.pnas.org/content/110/22/8836.short)